Analysis | For some reason, the GOP wants to talk about how bad the pandemic was in Florida this summer

 The GOP’s argument is one we’ve seen a lot during the pandemic, using ratios instead of raw numbers to make a point.
 The seven-day average of new cases in California per 100,000 residents at this point is 14.4.
 In Florida, it’s 6.8.
 But Florida’s rate has been above 14.4 on about three-quarters of days so far this year.

 The figures on deaths are even more dramatic.
 On 6-in-10 days since the beginning of March last year, Florida’s population-adjusted death rate has topped the country’s.
 Its rate of deaths this summer was far higher than anything California had seen, again despite the availability of vaccines.
 Its rate of new deaths is still higher than California’s, though may change as California continues to see more new cases.
-Or it may not: a greater percentage of Californians are vaccinated, which may keep the number of deaths lower.
+Or it may not: A greater percentage of Californians are vaccinated, which may keep the number of deaths lower.

 Florida is home to about 6.5 percent of Americans; California is home to about 12 percent of them.
 But, month after month, the number of new cases in Florida made up more than 6.5 percent of the country’s total as, month after month, California’s made up less than 12 percent.
 The same holds true for the number of deaths in each state.